 Sadly, following his release from prison, Alexander became involved in dubious political activity in Sweden and was later executed for treason.

-You can see items relating to Elizabeth Blackwell in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Elizabeth Blackwell featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.